JudgeGregg/sphinxwiki/content/pages/BasicGuideToContributingCode.rst

 Basic Guide To Contributing Code
 ################################

-:slug: BasicGuideToContributingCode

-Please see `Contributing to Twisted Labs! <{filename}/pages/ContributingToTwistedLabs.rst>`_
+Please see `Contributing to Twisted Labs! </content/pages/ContributingToTwistedLabs.html>`_